Back to lessons

 The Paper Trail

 The single most important consumer protection habit is keeping records.
 Save receipts, confirmation emails, contract copies, warranty documentation, and screenshots of prices or advertised terms.
 When a dispute arises, the consumer who can document the original terms, the purchase, and the problem has a fundamentally stronger position than one who cannot.
-Digital document organization — a folder per major purchase — takes seconds to maintain and can save hundreds of dollars in disputes.
+A folder per major purchase takes seconds to maintain and can save hundreds of dollars in disputes.

 Warranties: what you're actually entitled to

-Express warranties are explicit promises from the seller or manufacturer — written or verbal — about product performance.
+Express warranties are explicit promises from the seller or manufacturer about product performance.
 A manufacturer stating the product will last five years has made an express warranty.

 Resolving disputes effectively

 Regulatory complaints: For financial products, file with the CFPB at consumerfinance.gov.
-For product safety, contact the CPSC.
+For product safety, the CPSC.
 For deceptive advertising, the FTC.
 For telecom issues, the FCC.
 State Attorney General offices handle many consumer fraud and contract disputes.
-Complaints create records that trigger investigation when patterns emerge.
+Complaints build records that trigger investigation when patterns emerge.

 Credit Monitoring